 When Jonathan Harvey wrote this tender, open-hearted play about two damaged boys and the love that heals them, the age of consent for gay sex in the UK was still 21, it was illegal to ‘promote’ homosexuality in schools, and civil unions and same-sex marriage weren’t even on the radar.

-What better way to celebrate Mardi Gras than with this funny, irreverent, deeply human coming-of-age story, an urban fairy tale for our times.
+What better way to celebrate Mardi Gras than with this funny, irreverent, coming-of-age love story, an urban fairy tale for our times.